 The trail follows a steady incline for the first three hours or so before a much steeper final section.
 Clean water is accessible from various natural sources on the way up.
 It’s no walk in the park, and is only recommended for intermediate to advanced hikers.

 If trekking outside of the summer season (December to March), it’s likely you will need specialist gear for snow-hiking such as gaiters and spikes.
 These can be rented from shops in Bariloche.

-With Refugio Frey out of our reach, we took on an alternative hiking route from Catedral to Lago Gutierrez.
+On our trip, the weather conditions weren’t great for Refugio Frey so we chose an alternative hiking route from Catedral to Lago Gutierrez.
 This made for a great day getting outdoors, with beautiful views along the way.

-The first section of the hike was not well signposted.
+The first section of the hike is not well signposted.
 It’s worth asking the tourist information centre at Bariloche’s Centro Civico for advice before going.

 From the ski centre, walk back towards the main road, and where the road splits, follow the track to the right which runs alongside the big car park.
 This track becomes Balcón Gutierrez, a road that zig-zags in long stretches all the way down to the shores of the lake.
 This section is about 7–8 kilometres in total and took us about two and a half hours with regular stops.

 You will arrive at Playa Lago Gutierrez, a lovely beach on the shore of the lake with mountains all along the horizon.
 It’s a perfect spot for a picnic lunch.
 From here, we did a 5-kilometre return hike to Cascada de los Duendes.
 This gentle path follows the perimeter of the lake around to some pretty cascading waterfalls in the forest.